 Using a stock scanner is one of the best ways to take your trading to the next level.
-Stock scanners can help you identify technical setups in real-time or find growth and value stocks that the market has overlooked.
+Stock scanners (also referred to as “stock screeners”) can help you identify technical setups in real-time or find growth and value stocks that the market has overlooked.

 While there are plenty of premium stock scanners to choose from, you don’t have to pay anything at all to get a lot of functionality.
 In this guide, we’ll highlight four of the best free stock scanners that you can use to find your next trading opportunity.